 No chance in a lottery, whether represented by the issue of a ticket in that lottery or allocated in the form of a lucky number or in any other way, shall be sent, posted or allocated to any person for the purposes of sale to or by that person unless that person has previously consented to either buy or sell that chance.

-[Regulation 28C inserted in Gazette 11 May 1993 p.
+[Regulation 28C inserted by Gazette 11 May 1993 p.
 2398.]

 29. When standard lottery must be drawn